JWST occultation reveals unforeseen complexity in Chariklo's ring system: Abstract

-Changes in the effective cross-section in occultation measurement can be best described by the equivalent width ($E_P$), which combines opacity, radial width, and the sensitivity and time resolution of the instrument. $E_P$ is proportional to the amount of material responsible for the extinction within the occulted segment (see Section \ref{subsec:analysisrings} for its formal definition).
-We carried out a dedicated study of the C2R ring, combining the 2022 JWST occultation measurements (e.g., opacities, equivalent widths) with all available ground-based data from 2013, 2014, and 2017 (see \ref{tab:c2r_meas} and Section \ref{subsec:analysisrings} for details).
-While no clear trend is seen in $E_p$ between 2013 and 2017, a marked decrease is observed between 2017 and 2022 for C2R (Figure~\ref{fig:ep_over_time_c1r_c2r}, Panel (b)), potentially revealing a decade-long temporal evolution.
-This apparent fading of the ring may indicate that C2R is actively dispersing.
+Changes in the effective cross-section in occultation measurement are best described by the just-cited equivalent width ($E_P$). $E_P$ is proportional to the integrated effective cross-section of the grains, responsible for the extinction within the occulted segment (see Section \ref{subsec:analysisrings} for its formal definition).
+Combining the 2022 JWST occultation measurements with available ground-based data from 2013, 2014, and 2017 (see \ref{tab:c1r_equivalent_widths}, \ref{tab:c2r_equivalent_widths} and Section \ref{subsec:analysisrings} for details), we carried out a detailed study of the temporal evolution of the rings.
+In the case of C2R, while no clear trend is seen in $E_P$ between 2013 and 2017, a marked decrease ($\sim60\%$) is observed between 2017 and 2022 (Figure~\ref{fig:ep_over_time_c1r_c2r}, Panel (b)), potentially revealing a fast evolution in a timescale of a few years.
+Strikingly, the JWST opacity and equivalent width of C1R shows an opposite trend, a considerable increase ($\sim$50\%, see Panel (a) in Figure \ref{fig:ep_over_time_c1r_c2r}, \ref{tab:c1r_equivalent_widths}, and also \citep{Berard2017, Morgado2021}).
+This change in $E_P$ in C1R ($\Delta E_P^{C1R}=0.90$) is approximately 10 times greater than that in C2R ($\Delta E_P^{C2R}=0.094$), indicating that the material missing from C2R cannot account for the increase in the normal opacity and $E_P$ in C1R.
+This increase could either be due to an overall increase in the amount of material or to the rise in the effective cross-section of grains, for example, through collisions between larger particles or rocks inside the ring, producing a cascade of smaller grains.
+The apparent fading of C2R may indicate that it is actively dispersing.
 Such depletion could result from collisions among particles, producing smaller grains that are more easily lost.
 Without effective confinement, these grains are subject to increasing orbital eccentricities due to radiation pressure, leading their orbits to intersect the inner ring \cite{Csaba2024}.
 Several known dusty rings in the Solar System exhibit temporal variability in opacity, morphology, or confinement, such as Saturn’s D, E, and F rings, Neptune’s Adams arcs, and Uranus’s $\lambda$ ring.
-For instance, Saturn’s D ring has shown measurable radial shrinkage and brightness changes on decadal timescales, likely driven by micrometeoroid bombardment or electromagnetic forces \cite{hedman2014}.
-The E ring, sourced by Enceladus’s plumes, varies with the moon’s activity and solar cycle \cite{dePater2019}.
-Neptune’s Adams arcs display pronounced morphological evolution and changing brightness over months to years, pointing to a dynamically unstable configuration \cite{showalter2011}.
-Uranus’s $\lambda$ ring also shows opacity changes possibly linked to variable confinement mechanisms \cite{French2012}.
+For instance, Saturn’s D ring has shown measurable radial shrinkage and brightness changes on decadal timescales, likely driven by micrometeoroid bombardment or electromagnetic forces \cite{HEDMAN200789}.
+The E ring, sourced by Enceladus’s plumes, varies with the moon’s activity and the surrounding magnetospheric environment. \cite{KEMPF2008420}.
+Neptune’s Adams arcs exhibit pronounced morphological evolution and brightness changes over months to years, suggesting a dynamically evolving configuration \cite{renner2014}.
+Uranus’s $\lambda$ ring also shows opacity changes possibly linked to variable confinement mechanisms \cite{FRENCH2012181}.
 These examples illustrate that dusty, low-mass rings can undergo rapid and significant evolution, reinforcing the interpretation of Chariklo’s outer ring as a transient, evolving structure.
-Strikingly, the JWST opacity and equivalent width of C1R shows an opposite trend, a considerable increase (see Panel (a) in Figure \ref{fig:ep_over_time_c1r_c2r}, \ref{tab:c1r_equivalent_widths}, and also \citep{Berard2017, Morgado2021}).
-However, the change of $E_p$ in C1R ($\Delta E_P^{C1R}=0.90$) is approximately 10 times greater than that in C2R ($\Delta E_P^{C2R}=0.094$), leaving further questions on the origin of the increase.
-In C1R, this could be due either to an overall increase in the amount of material or to the rise in the effective cross-section of grains, for example, through collisions between larger particles or rocks inside the ring, producing a cascade of smaller grains.